EddieCarrillo/TipCalc/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-I had an annoying bug when I tried to use UserDefaults to save the bill across app restarts it would not save.
-But when I used to UserDefaults to save the index of the default index it would be fine.
-So, I was confused and I realized I did not call synchronize after saving the bill.
-After putting in the synchronize it still did not save the bill value.
-So after a painful few hours I figured that I was making the call to calculateTip in my viewWillLoad lifecycle function and it always returned a 0 b/c the view never finshed being created an always returned an invalid string and then 0.
-So moving the call the viewDidAppear fixed the bug.
+I had an annoying bug.
+Whenever I attempted to use UserDefaults to save the bill across app restarts it would fail to do so.
+This was odd because I had UserDefaults in other parts of the app succesfully.
+So, I was confused and after more searching I realized I did not call synchronize after saving the bill.
+So I made sure to make a call to synchronize after saving the bill value.
+Still no success.
+So after a painful few hours I figured that I was making the call to calculateTip in the viewWillLoad lifecycle function and it always returned a 0.
+This was because the view never finshed being created an always returned an invalid string and then 0.
+Moving my call to calculateBill viewDidAppear end up fixing the bug.
+(I made a call to calculateBill manually so that if the default tip was changed that the tip and the total reflected that change when the user switched back to the main screen.)
 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2016] [Eduardo Carrillo]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.